lryndavis/RB_ShoeShop/README.md

 #### By Lauryn Davis

 ### Project
 Shoe Finder is a simple Ruby app that utilizes Active Record.
-It allows the user to input stores and brand names, and create associations between the two through use of a many to many join table.
+It allows the user to input stores and brand names, and creates associations between the two through use of a many to many join table.

 ### Setup